alessio-cristofoletto/reddit-gender-classification-challenge/README.md

 # reddit-gender-classification-challenge
-In this notebook you will fined the model I built to win the Kaggle competition https://kaggle.com/competitions/datamining2024.
+In this notebook you will find the model I used to win the Kaggle competition https://kaggle.com/competitions/datamining2024.
+All the code is original.